Travel in Austria

 • The town of Enns – One of Austria’s first towns, founded in 1212.
 The most prominent symbol of the town is the city tower located in the center.

 • Lauriacum Museum – A museum dedicated to the history and conquests of the legionaries.
-The museum was renovated in 2018 and contains various exhibitions and attractions for visitors and families.
+In 2018, the museum renovated and now contains various exhibitions and attractions for visitors and families.

 • Greinburg Castle – An ancient castle built between 1488-1493 that serves as the main attraction in the small town of Grein, located alongside the Danube River.

-Day 5: Ride from Grein to Melk, the pearl of the Wachau Valley – 55 kilometers.
+Day 5: Ride from Grein to Melk, the pearl of the Wachau Valley – approx. 55 kilometers.

 The cycling route on this day is quite pleasant and easy, featuring picturesque and serene scenery.
-This landscape contrasts with the history of the place, which was feared by Danube sailors due to its physical structure, making it very difficult for boats to pass.
+This landscape contrasts with the history of the place, a history that sailors on the Danube feared because its physical structure made it very difficult for boats to pass.
 During the ride, we recommend stopping for a visit to the Maria Taferl pilgrimage church, whose beauty attracts thousands of pilgrims every year and from which you can see a spectacular panoramic view of the entire area.
 The day’s ride ends in the town of Melk, known mainly for its ancient buildings and the Melk Abbey in the town center.

 • The town of Melk – Melk is an ancient town (founded in 831) located in the Wachau Valley.
-The town is known for a wide variety of architecture that reflects different periods since its establishment.
+A wide variety of architecture in the town reflects different periods since its establishment.
 The most famous building in the town is the Benedictine Abbey located in the center.
 Melk Abbey was founded in 1089 AD and renovated in 1732.
 The site contains the tomb of Saint Coloman of Stockerau and also ancient remains of members of the House of Babenberg, the first noble family of Austria.
 When visiting Melk Abbey, we recommend going to the top of the monastery’s hill, where there is a good viewpoint overlooking the town and the Wachau Valley.
 In addition, the pedestrian street in the town center has a charming and picturesque appearance.

 Melk marks the beginning of the Wachau Valley, the wine valley with impressive landscapes of vineyards and castles.